 - Do not apply DEET on broken skin (including infected mosquito bites, cuts, scrapes, etc).

 During big adventures such as trekking in remote areas, travelers are often forced to wear both DEET and sunscreen.
-Always apply DEET first, then sunscreen after.
-DEET will reduce the effectiveness of our sunscreen.
+Always apply DEET first, then put sunscreen on after.
+DEET will reduce the effectiveness of sunscreen and cause you to burn in patches.